Personnel Security FAQs

 There is an opportunity for a review of that Decision.
 That review is performed by an "Appeal Panel," made up of three members.
 A more detailed description of the appeal process can be found at 10 C.F.R. §§ 710.28 and 710.29.
 Bear in mind that, if the Administrative Judge finds in your favor, the DOE may also ask for a review.

-If you have general questions about the answers presented above, please call your Administrative Judge at the telephone number listed in his or her letter to you.
+If you have general questions about the answers presented above, please call your Administrative Judge at the telephone number or email address listed in their letter to you.